{{org_field_logo}}

 7. Lawful Bases for Processing

-We process personal data under specific lawful bases, such as:
+We process personal data under one or more of the following lawful bases, depending on the purpose:

-- Consent: Where an individual has given clear permission for us to process their data for a specific purpose.
+- Consent: Where an individual has given clear permission for us to process their data for a specific purpose (not normally relied on for core care delivery where there is an imbalance of power or where care must continue regardless).

-- Contractual Necessity: If processing is required to fulfill or prepare a contract (e.g., service user agreements, employment contracts).
+- Contract: Where processing is necessary to enter into or perform a contract with the individual (e.g., service agreements, employment contracts).

-- Legal Obligations: Where we must process data to meet statutory or regulatory requirements.
+- Legal obligation: Where we must process data to meet statutory or regulatory requirements.

-- Vital Interests: In emergency situations, if the processing of personal data is necessary to protect someone’s life.
+- Vital interests: In emergency situations, where processing is necessary to protect someone’s life.

-- Legitimate Interests: Where processing is reasonably necessary for our organizational needs, provided that it does not override the rights and freedoms of individuals.
+- Legitimate interests: Where processing is necessary for our organisational needs, provided those interests are not overridden by the individual’s rights and freedoms (and we document our assessment where appropriate).

 8. Service User and Staff Rights